The hardest thing about going through an existential crisis is that you feel constantly depressed and alienated.

 Even the smallest things can bring you joy like a patch of sunlight on the floor or the feeling of cold water against your hands as you wash the dishes.

-By practicing mindfulness, you can connect with the present moment more and step out of the cycles of dark thought that accompanying the existential crisis.
+By practicing mindfulness exercises, you can connect with the present moment more and step out of the cycles of dark thought that accompanying the existential crisis.

 Finding the meaning of life is a longer path, but something that can also bring you a sense of purpose.
 We’ve written more on the topic of finding the meaning of life and you’re more than welcome to go check that out.